Amizhthanmd/progU/docs/golang/QnA.md

 - Send-only channel: `chan<-` is used to restrict a channel to only sending data.
 - Receive-only channel: `<-chan` is used to restrict a channel to only receiving data.

+## 17. What is context in go?

+In Go, `context` is a standard package used to manage deadlines, cancelation signals and request-scoped value across the API boundaries and goroutines.
+It helps coordinate operations, improve resource management and propagate signals like timeouts and cancelations.

+## 18. What is init?

+In Go, `init` is a special function that initializes a package by setting up a state or running the code before the program's execution starts.
+It is executed automatically once per package, after all imports are resolved but before the `main` function runs.

+## 19. Error handling in go

+In Go, errors are handled using the `error` type. when a function encounters an error. it can return an error indicating the problem.
+The calling code can then check if the error is nil. if not, it handles the error appropriately.

+## 20. What is pointer?

+In Go, pointer is a variable that stores the memory address of another variable, allowing indirect access and modification of its value.
+It is declared using the `*` operator and is useful for efficient data manipulation and avoiding copies.

+## 21. What is panic & recover?

+In Go, `panic` is used to terminate the normal execution of a program when an unexpected condition occurs, often due to critical error. `recover` is a built-in function that can catch and handle a panic, allowing the program to recover and continue execution, typically used inside the `defer` block.

+## 22. What is defer?

+In Go, `defer` is used to schedule a function to be executed after the surrounding function completes. ensuring cleanup tasks are performed.
+Defered function are executed in LIFO(Last in first out) order, even if the function returns early or panic occurs.

+## 23. What is select in go?

+In Go, `select` statement allows a goroutine to wait on multiple channel operations, choosing the first available channel to receive from or send to, which is crucial for concurrent programming and managing communication between goroutines.

+## 24. What is GOROOT?

+`GOROOT` is the environment variable in Go that specifies the root directory of the Go installation, where standard library packages, core tools, and runtime are located.

+## 25. What is GOPATH?

+`GOPATH` is the environment variable in the Go that defines the workspace directory where Go projects, source code, dependencies and compiled packages are stored.